onlinehub0808/-smart-contract-best-practices/README.md

 Be careful with the smaller data-types like uint8, uint16, uint24...etc: they can even more easily hit their maximum value.

+Be aware there are around [20 cases for overflow and underflow](https://github.com/ethereum/solidity/issues/796#issuecomment-253578925).

 <a name="dos-with-unexpected-throw"></a>